-Prerequisites: Admission to program
+Prerequisites: Admission to the CT or CT/VI program

-DI 4352 CT of the Nervous System 3 SCH
+DI 4352 CT of the Nervous System

-Content provides detailed coverage of procedure protocols for CT and Interventional Radiography (IR) imaging of the Nervous System.
+Content provides detailed coverage of procedure protocols for CT imaging of the Nervous System.
 Protocols include, but are not limited to, indications for the procedure, patient education, preparation, orientation and positioning, patient history and assessment, contrast media usage, scout image, selectable scan parameters and archiving of the images.
 Protocols will be taught for differentiation of specific structures, patient symptomology and pathology.
 Images studied will be reviewed for quality, anatomy and pathology.
 Procedure protocols vary from facility to facility and normally are dependent on the preferences of the radiologists.
 Content provides thorough coverage of common diseases diagnosable via CT.
-Each disease or trauma process is examined from its description, etiology, associated symptoms and diagnosis with appearance on CT and IR images.
+Each disease or trauma process is examined from its description, etiology, associated symptoms and diagnosis with appearance on CT images.

-Prerequisites: Admission to program and DI 4304
+Prerequisites: Admission to the CT or CT/VI program